-Staff will finalize the sublease with Tennis Canada and the lease with City of Toronto for the portion of the closed road allowance required for the construction of the new administrative building.
+Staff will finalize the lease agreement with Tennis Canada and the City of Toronto for the westerly portion of the closed ROW.
 This lease agreement will then become part of the required Site Plan agreement between TRCA and the City of Toronto.

-Report prepared by: Mike Fenning, extension 5223

-Emails: mike.fenning@trca.on.ca

-For Information contact: Jed Braithwaite, extension 5345 or Mike Fenning, extension 5223

-Emails: jed.braithwaite@trca.on.ca or mike.fenning@trca.on.ca Date: September 27, 2019
+Report prepared by: Michael Fenning, extension 5223 Emails: mike.fenning@trca.on.ca For Information contact: Jed Braithwaite, extension 5345 Emails: jed.braithwaite@trca.on.ca Date: September 27, 2019